yiyins2/CS320-FA23/labs/dfs-class/README.md

 ## Inheritance

-Paste and run the following code:
+Paste and run the following code in a new python notebook called debug.ipynb in your p3 folder:

 ```python
 class Parent: